Eglė the Queen of Serpents: The serpent husband

 Scholar Jack Zipes provided another description of the tale type, wherein, besides the serpent, a seal, a dragon or sea monster may steal the clothes of the bathing maiden.

+In one version, the king of the grass snakes was wearing an amber crown, while in a Latvian version, he lived in an amber palace - a motif that recalls another Baltic fairy tale: Jūratė and Kastytis.

+The children's transformation

+In another version of the tale, the story ends with the transformation of the heroines's four children and herself into trees: her into a pine tree, her sons into an oak, an ash, and a birch, and her daughter into a weeping willow.
+Other variations lie in the secret code the wife learns from her snake husband, and in the fate of the heroine and their children (sometimes all girls; sometimes all boys): they are either transformed into trees or into birds and disappear forever.
+In Swahn's monograph, he considered the bird transformation in other texts to be a "variation" on the motif of the tree transformation.
+Elena Bradūnas considered that the children's tree transformation was a "typical element" of the conclusion of the Baltic variants of type ATU 425M, and that the arboreal transformation was "typically Baltic."

 The human–animal relationship

 The main storyline (marriage of human woman with snake that steals her clothing) is said to belong to a mythological background about snakes that may be very archaic to the European continent.
 It is also said that the ancient Lithuanians revered the grass snake (žaltys).
 Under this lens, the grass snake could be seen as a totemic ancestor, akin to the swan maiden, who plays the role of ancestress of many peoples.

-According to Bernard Sergent, "human–animal marriage is an union that is too remote as incest is a too close one.
+According to Bernard Sergent, "human–animal marriage is a union that is too remote as incest is a too close one.
 Compared to a balanced marriage, between humans but from another clan or another village, that is to say–depending on the society–within the framework of a well measured endogamy or exogamy, incest transgresses the norm because it is an exaggerated endogamy, and animal marriage transgresses it because it is an exaggerated exogamy."

 Lithuanian scholarship seems to agree with this assessment: the snake is the ruler of waters and represents a chaotic world.
 Its liaison with a human woman, which produces children, violates the boundaries between the world of land and the world of water and, by killing the snake, the natural order (that is, separation between land and water) can be restored.
 By using the magical incantation to summon the snake bridegroom, Egle builds a bridge between her world and the aquatic one (or an underground, chthonic realm).